Rooted In Promise

 Swanson had become a family of businesses: Superior Lumber Co, Superior Plywood, Superior Helicopter, Swanson-Superior Forest Products, and Sun Studs – a diverse product mix, customer mix and geographic market mix.
 To face the challenges of the new millennium, the company consolidated its business interests.
 In December 2001, a new holding company was established and the operating units were all combined as divisions under Swanson Group Inc. The efficiency and cost savings allowed continuation of the company’s short term strategy of growth through acquisition and the timing could not have been better!
 The country was ready to explode with record setting housing starts and new construction.

 The latest acquisition for Swanson Group Inc. was a plywood mill in Springfield, OR, purchased from McKenzie Forest Products.
 The Springfield mill went through extensive capital improvements and brought a number of new specialty panels to the product mix making Swanson Group one of the largest and most diverse panel producers on the west coast.
 But in late 2014, tragedy struck when fire consumed the Springfield plant.
-Not to be deterred, Swanson Group is rebuilding this plant and promises to be back online in 2016.

 A promise for the future, rooted firmly in the past.